-Function of Creatine Kinase
+Creatine Kinase Levels

 Creatine Kinase is found primarily in tissues which require a lot of ATP.
-Muscle cells, nerve cells, and even sperm cells are examples of highly active cells which contain large amounts of creatine kinase.
+Muscle cells, nerve cells, and even sperm cells are examples of highly active cells which contain large amounts of the enzyme.
 This is because these cells must use a large amount of ATP to complete their work.
 Because of the nature of ATP, it must remain at certain concentrations to preserve the function of certain biochemical pathways.
 Therefore, the energy of ATP must be held in another place until it is needed.
 This place is PCr, which is simply a creatine molecule attached to a phosphate group.

 Structure of Creatine Kinase

 Creatine kinase, like all proteins, is a specific chain of amino acids.
 When folded properly, this chain takes on a three-dimensional form, which gives it the ability to interact with certain molecules.
 The amino acids in CK are specific in that when folded, they increase the interaction ability of the enzyme with both creatine and phosphocreatine (PCr).
 Another site on creatine kinase is dedicated for interaction with ATP and ADP.
 As both molecules attach to the enzyme, it will either take a phosphate group from ATP and add it to creatine or take a phosphate group from PCr and transfer it to ADP.
 The end result is either the creation or usage of ATP.

 There are multiple types of CK, coded by different genes.
 While these forms of creatine kinase differ in their amino acid structure, their function remains similar.
 However, slight subtleties in function allow the creatine kinase to operate in different environments.